-Michigan is known for its Great Lakes and long shorelines.
-As such, when you’re looking for Instagram-worthy photos to post, look no further than Michigan.
+Michigan is known for its Great Lakes and along shorelines.
+As such, when you’re looking for an Instagram-worthy location for photos to post, look no further than Michigan.
 From the many magnificent waterfalls to natural wonders along the national lakeshore, here are five locations every photo-avid traveler needs to visit where they’re in the area.

 Port Huron’s greatest claim to fame is the bridge that connects the United States and Canada.
 It arched back when it was built in 1938, but was later reconstructed flat in 1997 to accommodate the heavy traffic.
 Though they did keep the arc in the design.
 The result is a 6,000 ft bridge of pure silver-colored steel hovering on top of the blue waters Michigan is famous for.
 Perfect for a stunning Instagram picture.

 Located deep in the Sleeping Bear Dunes, the Pyramid Point lies at the end of a faint trail, only noticeable if you either had a local to guide you or if you looked hard enough.
 From here, you’ll have the perfect shot of the surrounding dunes, as well as Lake Michigan.

 There are more than 300 falls in the upper peninsula (UP) of Michigan, all ranging from tiny five feet wonders to gigantic vertical drops.
 You’ll have to hike to reach the best of them, but for the average traveler.
 The Thrillist recommends the Munising Falls near Lake Superior.
 It’s a stunning 50-foot waterfall, framed by curved sandstone cliffs that fold the creek into a private basin.